The Sarbanes-Oxley Act of 2002 is a federal law that established sweeping auditing and financial regulations for public companies.

 The legislation sought to both improve the reliability of public companies' financial reporting as well as restore investor confidence in the wake of high-profile cases of corporate crime.
 The act was named for its sponsors: U.S. Sen. Paul Sarbanes (D-Md.), and U.S. Rep. Michael Oxley, (R-Ohio).
 Former U.S. President George W. Bush, who signed the act into law on July 30, 2002, called the act "the most far-reaching reforms of American business practices since the time of Franklin Delano Roosevelt."

-- Similarly, the telecommunications giant WorldCom became embroiled in scandal as its own fraudulent accounting practices made the news.
+- The telecommunications giant WorldCom became embroiled in scandal as its own fraudulent accounting practices made the news.
 After filing for bankruptcy in 2002, the company was hit with a $750 million SEC fine.
-Its chief executive officer (CEO) was sentenced to 25 years in prison, and the chief financial officer (CFO) received a five-year jail sentence as a result of criminal charges in the case.
+Its chief executive officer (CEO) was sentenced to 25 years in prison and the chief financial officer (CFO) received a five-year jail sentence as a result of criminal charges in the case.

-- The financial scandal at Tyco International also preceded the Act.
-In this case, the company's former CEO and CFO were convicted of stealing hundreds of millions of dollars from the company, falsifying business records and violating other business laws.
-The Act enhanced accounting compliance regulations to keep such a scandal from occurring again.
+- The security systems company Tyco International's financial scandal also preceded the Act.
+The company's former CEO and CFO were convicted of stealing hundreds of millions of dollars from the company, falsifying business records and violating other business laws.

 Key provisions and requirements